 Given the extraordinarily noisy run-up to yesterday's meeting at the Federal Communications Commission, it's hardly surprising that reactions came fast and furious from lawmakers, businesses and advocacy groups that had staked out a position in the Net neutrality debate.

-initiate a rule-making process that would enshrine its 2005 Internet policy statement as formal rules, and add to it stipulations mandating non-discriminatory network management and disclosure of ISPs' traffic-shaping policies.
+As a matter of procedure, the action the FCC took yesterday was to initiate a rule-making process that would enshrine its 2005 Internet policy statement as formal rules, and add to it stipulations mandating non-discriminatory network management and disclosure of ISPs' traffic-shaping policies.

 The commission is calling for public comments through March, with the formal rules to be drafted and considered by the commission later next year.

 But some are hoping it never gets that far.
-The morning of the FCC's vote, Sen. John McCain (R-Ariz.)
+The morning of the FCC's vote, Sen. John McCain (R-Ariz.) introduced the "Internet Freedom Act of 2009," which would bar the commission from writing Net neutrality rules.

-introduced the "Internet Freedom Act of 2009," which would bar the commission from writing Net neutrality rules.
+But some are hoping it never gets that far.
+The morning of the FCC's vote, Sen. John McCain (R-Ariz.) introduced the "Internet Freedom Act of 2009," which would bar the commission from writing Net neutrality rules.

-op-ed penned for the Washington Times, McCain professed to be worried about a "government takeover of the Internet."
+In an op-ed penned for the Washington Times, McCain professed to be worried about a "government takeover of the Internet."

 Kay Bailey Hutchison, the ranking Republican on the Senate Commerce Committee, has also warned against overreaching FCC regulations.
 Earlier this week, one of her aides told InternetNews.com that she had backed off of an amendment to an appropriations bill to withhold funding from the FCC and prevent it from enacting new regulations, but that the option was still on the table.